ItalyPaleAle/WithBlueInk/_posts/2016-01-09-create-a-rhel-6-image-for-microsoft-azure.md

 >
 > - The network (interface "eth0") is configured to use DHCP.
 If your VM has a statically-assigned IP, revert back to DHCP.
 > - As NetworkManager on RHEL 6 conflicts with the WALinuxAgent, ensure that it's not installed.
 > - Ensure that you do not have a swap partition in the VHD file.
-On Azure, the OS disk is backed by Azure Blob Storage, which functions over the network and is not ideal for swap volumes.
-In the image preparation section below you can use the WALinuxAgent to create a swap volume in the ephemeral resource disk which directly attached to the VM.
+On Azure, the OS disk is backed by Azure Blob Storage, which operates over the network and is not ideal for swap volumes.
+In the image preparation section below you can use the WALinuxAgent to create a swap space in the ephemeral resource disk which directly attached to the VM.
 > - If you're using a custom kernel, ensure that the Linux Integration Services are installed.
 In the case of a custom kernel, it's also recommended to use a recent version (3.8+).

 From within VirtualBox, create a new Virtual Machine, configured for Linux and Red Hat (64 bit).
 Ensure that you allocate at least 2048 MB of memory (4096 MB recommended) to your VM while it's running locally, as we will not be using swap in the VirtualBox environment (however, the OS will be able to use a swap volume when running on Azure).

 ![VirtualBox: create a new Linux Red Hat (64 bit) VM](/assets/vbox-create-1.png)

-In the next step, create a hard drive and choose "VHD (Virtual Hard Disk)" as type, so it's compatible with Azure.
+In the next step, create a hard drive and choose "VHD (Virtual Hard Disk)" as type, so it's compatible with Azure out-of-the-box.

 ![VirtualBox: create a VHD disk](/assets/vbox-create-2.png)

-Once the VM is created, start it and connect the ISO image for RHEL 6.7 as optical disk, then boot from it.

 > **Tip**: by default, VirtualBox configures the networking adapter of the VM in NAT mode.
 If you want to connect to your VM via SSH, you'll need to change it to Bridged mode (or go through complicate NAT setups).

+Once the VM is created, start it and connect the ISO image for RHEL 6.7 as optical disk.
 When the bootloader appears, choose the Install option:

 ![Install RHEL 6.7: start the installer from the bootloader](/assets/rhel67-install-1.png)

-You will be asked to verify the installation media (optional), then the Anaconda installer of Red Hat will appear.
+You will be asked to verify the installation media (optional), then the Anaconda installer will appear.
 Select the language you wish to use for your OS, and then the keyboard layout.

-In the next step, tell the installer to use "Basic Storage Devices".
+In the next step, when asked about storage device type, tell the installer to use "Basic Storage Devices".

 ![Install RHEL 6.7: choose storage device type](/assets/rhel67-install-2.png)